 The next couple of months will see us travelling more than usual.
 A weekend in Switzerland, ten days in Rome, a short break in Stockholm and a long awaited trip to Northern California are all in the pipeline and preparations are well under way.
 Itineraries are ready, the home exchange is finalised and I even have my tried and tested kids packing list ready, but I still have a dilemma: shall we travel with kids suitcases or backpacks?
 And in general: Are backpacks or kids suitcases better when travelling with children, for convenience and back health?
-And is ride on luggage for kids any good?
+And is ride-on luggage for kids any good?

 Over the course of the years, we have tried several packing strategies, with very mixed results and I arrived at the conclusion that there is no such thing as the best travel luggage for kids.
 The ‘best piece of luggage for kids’ depends on how many people are travelling, the mean of transport and the adult/child ratio – what works when you are travelling with two adults and two children will not work if you are outnumbered and what works for a road trip can be a true nightmare if applied to a plane journey.

-So in this post I decided to go through the different kinds of kids bags and backpacks we have travelled with and give you an overview of what worked when.
+So, in this post, I decided to go through the different kinds of kids bags and backpacks we have travelled with and give you an overview of what worked when.
 I do hope you find it useful and if you have experiences or additional advice, please leave a comment!

 Are backpacks or kids suitcases better when travelling with children?
-What to consider

 As you probably already know I am a light packer so this post will focus on: children carry on luggage with wheels, children ride on luggage that can travel as carry-on and backpacks complying with hand luggage dimensions.
 If you are unsure how to pack light with kids, you can have a look at my tips here.

-Ride on children suitcase trunki: pros and cons of a ride-on suitcase for toddlers
+Kids ride-on luggage and the ride on children suitcase trunki: pros and cons of a ride-on suitcase for toddlers

 When I think of kids ride on luggage and kids suitcases, the name that comes to mind is Trunki, one of the most popular and for many the best piece of kids luggage on the market.
 I first discovered trunki ride on suitcase for toddlers at a friends house and my immediate thoughts about it were: 1) it is the cutest kids suitcase I have ever seen and 2) It must be the most annoying and bulky thing to travel with ever invented.
 As it happens, I was wrong: